Need help working from home with your Bentley software? We're here to help - click here

 C:\Program Files (x86)\Bentley\AutoPIPE CONNECT v11

-Step #7: For each of the files in the folder above, first locate the file, change the name of the file by adding "test_" tot he beginning of the filename
+Step #7: For each of the files in the unzipped folder above, first locate the corresponding file in the installation folder, change the name of the file by adding "test_" to the beginning of the filename

 Step #9: Start AutoPIPE, select Help> About, confirm Patch update has been installed, and then test new patch to make sure that the reported problem has been fixed.